adriacabeza/Human-Extractor/README.md

 ## Dataset
+The images were taken from the [OCHuman dataset](https://github.com/liruilong940607/OCHumanApi) proposed in Pose2Seg.

-We need to prepare our dataset.
+Firstly, we need to prepare our dataset.
 Each X/Y pair of images must be blended in half of the full image in the set.

 ## Run